cbhushan/bashmenot-website/pages/functions/index.md

 > ---------------------|---
 > Arguments:           | _`prefix any*`_

-Logs arguments to error output, using the specified prefix.
+Logs arguments to error output with the specified prefix.
 Never fails.

 ```
 $ prefix_log foo bar